Music technology development

 Frequently asked questions

-Music businesses deal with licensing rules, royalty structures, and metadata standards that most software platforms were not built to handle.
+Music businesses deal with licensing rules, royalty structures, and metadata standards that most software platforms weren't built to handle.
 Territory-based rights enforcement, per-stream royalty calculations across multiple rights holders, and multi-DSP metadata delivery all require logic that generic platforms approximate rather than implement correctly.
-The errors compound over time -- incorrect royalty statements, metadata mismatches at DSPs, and licensing violations are all downstream consequences of software that wasn't built for the actual complexity.
+The errors compound over time.
+Incorrect royalty statements, metadata mismatches at DSPs, and licensing violations are all downstream consequences of software that wasn't built for the actual complexity.
 Custom software handles your specific deal types and rights structure from the start.

 It depends on where your biggest operational pain is.
-If you are a label or distributor and your royalty statements are wrong or take weeks to produce, fix royalty management first -- errors here affect your relationships with rights holders directly.
-If you are delivering music to DSPs and losing time to manual metadata correction and fragmented revenue reporting, build a distribution platform.
-If you have a streaming use case that existing platforms cannot support -- rights enforcement requirements, catalog size, or white-label needs -- build the streaming platform.
+If you're a label or distributor and your royalty statements are wrong or take weeks to produce, fix royalty management first.
+Errors here affect your relationships with rights holders directly.
+If you're delivering music to DSPs and losing time to manual metadata correction and fragmented revenue reporting, build a distribution platform.
+If you have a streaming use case that existing platforms can't support: rights enforcement requirements, catalog size, or white-label needs, build the streaming platform.
 We scope the problem before recommending where to start.

 What clients say